1978 Southern 500: Race report

-Cale Yarborough would defeat future NASCAR on Fox personality Darrell Waltrip by three seconds while Richard Petty, rookie driver Terry Labonte, and Bobby Allison would round out the top five finishers.
+Cale Yarborough would defeat Darrell Waltrip by three seconds while Richard Petty, rookie driver Terry Labonte, and Bobby Allison would round out the top five finishers.
 Yarborough's win would become his fourth at the Southern 500.
 Terry Labonte would make an impressive Winston Cup debut at this race.
 He was 11 laps down at the end, but finished fourth.

 Yarborough would retain the lead in championship points after this race.
 Bruce Hill would finish in last place on lap 80 due to a problem with his vehicle's rear end.
 David Pearson would get the pole position with a speed of 153.685 mph.
 D. K. Ulrich was cited for nitrous oxide in his vehicle and lost the rest of the 1978 Winston Cup Series season.
-Neil Bonnett had the most unfortunate incident by hitting the telephone wires while exiting pit road; nobody was injured.
+Neil Bonnett had an unfortunate incident by hitting the telephone wires while exiting pit road; nobody was injured.

 Notable crew chiefs who participated in the race were Darrell Bryant, Junie Donlavey, Buddy Parrott, Jake Elder, Joey Arrington, Kirk Shelmerdine, Dale Inman and Bud Moore.

 The total purse of the race was $200,170 ($ when considering inflation); Yarborough received $30,175 for winning the race. ($ when considering inflation).